 The Christmas meal is not the biggest problem.
 You can cut calories by choosing white turkey meat, removing the skin (saving about 50 calories per portion) and stacking high the unbuttered veggies but where’s the fun in that?
 To put on 0.5kg of body fat you need to eat an extra 3,500 calories – not that hard to achieve on Christmas day.
 But one blow-out meal will not push you up a dress size.
-The real issue is the weeks of abandonment on either side.
+The real issue is the weeks of abandonment on either side inducing weight gain.

-Get some exercise this Christmas and you really will be ahead of the game.
+Get some Pilates exercise this Christmas and you really will be ahead of the game.
 Nobody is suggesting step aerobics here: Christmas shopping or party-going can involve a surprising amount of walking.
 Since half an hour of brisk walking burns off about 200 calories it is possible to erase the rest of that mince pie in a single trip out.

 Stay trim but don’t forget to…